-Description
+Service Description

-Opioid Centers of Excellence (COE) are specialized programs within the Magellan Network.
-COEs are tasked with engaging members with an opioid use disorder (OUD) and connecting them with treatment, community, and health services.
+Opioid Centers of Excellence (COE) are specialized programs within the Magellan Provider Network.
+COEs are tasked with engaging members with an active Opioid Use Disorder (OUD) and connecting them with treatment, community, and health services.
 COE services are intended for members who are newly diagnosed with an OUD and therefore, are not familiar with resources available to assist them with their recovery efforts.
-This service is intended to support individuals in the community that are struggling with opiate use and in need of connection to substance use disorder treatment, medical treatment, and other services to promote recovery.
-Individuals that are served in existing programs for substance use disorder treatment, such as Methadone